Khushivee/EDA-on-Online-Retail-Dataset/README.md

 ## Dataset

-For this project, I worked with the “Online Retail” dataset, which was provided as part of the Coursera Project Network.
+For this project, I worked with the “Online Retail” dataset, which was provided as part of the **Coursera Project Network**.
 It contains transactional data from an online retail store between 2010 and 2011.
 The dataset is in a .xlsx file named Online Retail.xlsx.

 The dataset includes the following columns:
 InvoiceNo: Invoice number of the transaction